What is What is business process outsourcing? What is Business Process Outsourcing BPO?

-The Net Promoter Score (NPS) measures customers in terms of their willingness to help promote or recommend a particular product, which may include other services as well.
+The Net Promoter Score (NPS) gives a comprehensive view of customers' loyalty and their willingness to promote or recommend a particular product or service of a company.
 This gauges customer satisfaction as well as loyalty to a company’s product.

 The customers are given surveys that ask how they would rate a particular product or service to their friends or colleagues.
 They may choose between a scale of zero to ten.

 According to the ratings given by the respondents, they will be classified into three categories.
 These are the promoters, passives, and detractors.
-NPS in call centers
+NPS meaning in BPO

 Revenues and ROIs cannot be boosted without evaluating first how contact centers are successful in helping their clients.